mdshoaib707/prometheus-client/README.md

 <br /><h3><b>To check the 95 percentile of the metrics use the below formula.</b></h3>
 ![header image](https://github.com/mdshoaib707/prometheus-client/blob/develop/screenshots/percent-95-quantile.png)

-<br /><h3><b>We can also check the metrics by using graphs of our choice.
-We can see the url "https://httpstat.us/200" is giving the response as 1 whereas "https://httpstat.us/503" is giving response as 0.
-We can also see the average response time and the 95 percentile metrics using the aforementioned formula</b></h3>
+<br /><h3><b>We can also check the metrics by using graphs of our choice in the Grafana Dashboard.
+We can see the url "https://httpstat.us/200" is giving the response as 1 whereas "https://httpstat.us/503" is giving as 0.
+We can also see the average response time and the 95 percentile metrics using the aforementioned formula.
+95 percentile is request duration within which you have served 95% of requests.
+We took 5 mins as the decay time.</b></h3>

 ![header image](https://github.com/mdshoaib707/prometheus-client/blob/develop/screenshots/grafana.png)